comptoolsres/comptoolsres.github.io/LinkedInLearningLinux.md

 ### Section 1: Setting up your environment

-You can skip "Section 1: Setting up your environment", we working on HiPerGator.
+You can skip "Section 1: Setting up your environment", we are working on HiPerGator.
 One thing that this section does cover is downloading the example files from github.
-We will do this on HiPerGator.
-Login to HiPerGator, cd to your `/blue/bsc4452/<gatorlink>` directory and clone the github repository:
+You should do this on HiPerGator.
+Login to HiPerGator, `cd` to your `/blue/bsc4452/<gatorlink>` directory and clone the github repository:

 ```bash
 flmnh-C02N85F3G:~ magitz$ ssh magitz@hpg.rc.ufl.edu